beeNotice/tkg-terraforming-vsphere/README.md

 (...)

-# Management control plane endpoint.
+# Control plane endpoints.
-control_plane_endpoint = 192.168.100.1
+mgt_control_plane_endpoint = 192.168.100.1
+wkl_control_plane_endpoint = 192.168.100.2
 ```

 As specified in the [TKG documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-vsphere.html#kubevip-and-nsx-advanced-load-balancer-for-vsphere-2),
 you need to use a static IP for the control plane of the management cluster.
-Make sure that this IP address is in the same subnet as the DHCP range, but do not choose
+Make sure that these IP addresses are not in the DHCP range, but are in the same subnet as the DHCP range.
-an IP address in the DHCP range.

 ## Bootstrap the jumpbox